 Employee Experience Example #4: Arby’s

 As a result, Arby’s managed to increase its stock by $21.
-Also, 99% of employees at Arby’s said, it’s a great place to work compared to 59% of employees at a general US company.
+Also, 99% of employees at Arby’s said that it’s a great place to work compared to 59% of employees at a general US company.

 Employee Experience Example #5: SAP

 SAP, a well-known enterprise software company, is one of the perfect employee experience examples.

 - SAP increased its stock price from $80 to $100 in the year between 2013-2017.

 - Their constant effort to improve employee experience helped them to secure a place in the Best Place to Work In the list in 2013.

 The secret to SAP’s growth was its investment in employee experience.
 The company implemented employee freedom and development to increase organizational engagement and productivity.